essc/PM_inasafe_training/source/qgis_plugins.rst

   external repositories and maintained by the individual authors.

 .. note::
-   You	need a working Internet	connection to download and update plugins.
+   A working Internet connection is required to download and update plugins.

 Add new plugins using Python Plugin Installer
 -----------------------------------------------